-- Certain listed buildings, or where the building is the subject of a building preservation notice or it is scheduled as an ancient monument
+- where the building is listed, or where the building is the subject of a building preservation notice or is scheduled as an ancient monument

-- Properties owned by charities, or community amateur sports club, who last used the property.
+- where properties are owned by charities or community amateur sports clubs, who last used the property

 Partly occupied property relief

 A ratepayer is liable for the full non-domestic rate whether a property is wholly occupied or only partly occupied.
 Where a property is partly occupied for a short time, the local authority has discretion in certain cases to award relief in respect of the unoccupied part.
-Full details can be obtained from the local authority.
+Contact us for full details.